New for 2019, I’ve Launched a new way to study the Guitar in Northamptonshire with The Advanced Guitar Academy.

 The assessment is really nothing to worry about; I’m not here to make you feel uneasy about your playing.
 It’s never easy to play confidently when sitting in front of another guitarist; the goal here is to assess the suitability of the course for you.
 It also offers an opportunity for Teacher and Student to meet before the course begins.

 Places are limited, so act now to secure your slot and claim your free copy of my book worth £14.99 on Amazon.
-Book your ticket now by visiting the assessments Eventbrite page by clicking here and i will contact you directly with your allocated time slot.
+Book your assessment now by requesting an advanced guitar academy assessment at my contact page, and I will contact you directly with your allocated time slot.

 If you want to discuss any elements of the course further with myself, get in touch today.